SammieBarasa77/pizza_sales/README.md

 Loyalty Programs: *Implementing a loyalty program could encourage repeat customers to order more frequently and increase overall sales.*

+Targeted Marketing: *Utilize customer data to create targeted marketing campaigns that focus on specific demographics or customer preferences, enhancing engagement and driving sales.*

 ## 5. Appendix
 ### Data Source References
 Feel free to download the dataset I used for this very analysis from here and do the analysis on your own if you would like to: 'https://github.com/SammieBarasa77/pizza_sales/blob/main/assets/docs/Pizza_Data.csv'